 First things first – Thank You.

-- The new competitor orientation class evolved from a group lecture format to a multi-station approach this year.
-This was done to split the class into smaller groups due to Covid-19 concerns and to allow use of a more demonstration-based learning process.
-Many thanks to the people that contributed to the planning and execution of the class and the resulting successful outcome.
+- We repeated the multi-station approach for the new competitor orientation class this year.
+This splits the class into small groups to limit Covid-19 exposure and to allow use of a more demonstration-based learning process.
+Many thanks to the people that contributed to the execution of the class and the resulting successful outcome.

 - The number of people that stayed to help with post-match teardown was impressive and appreciated throughout the year.